schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ;; MSG SIZE  rcvd: 57
 ```

 `dig` can't tell that OPNsense hijacked the request and thus displays an incorrect `SERVER` value.
-If you check the firewall logs, you should see iterative root server requests and no requests to `8.8.8.8`.
+If you check the firewall logs, you shouldn't see any requests to `8.8.8.8`.
+Instead, you should see iterative root server requests.

 ##### VLAN20_VPN: Reverse Lookups of Private IPs